Join us and make YOUR mark on the World!

 However, if your assignment is longer than 179 days cumulatively within a calendar year, you must go through the Personal Identity Verification process.
 This process includes completing an online background investigation form and receiving approval of the background check.
 (This process does not apply to foreign nationals.)

 Note: This is a two-year Postdoctoral appointment with the possibility of extension to a maximum of three years.
-Eligible candidates are recent PhDs within five years of the month of the degree award at time of hire date.
+Eligible candidates are those who have been awarded a PhD at time of hire date.

 Lawrence Livermore National Laboratory (LLNL), located in the San Francisco Bay Area (East Bay), is a premier applied science laboratory that is part of the National Nuclear Security Administration (NNSA) within the Department of Energy (DOE).
 LLNL's mission is strengthening national security by developing and applying cutting-edge science, technology, and engineering that respond with vision, quality, integrity, and technical excellence to scientific issues of national importance.
 The Laboratory has a current annual budget of about $2.3 billion, employing approximately 6,900 employees.